-4. NUMERICAL APPROACH
+5. NUMERICAL APPROACH

-In this approach, the spectral responses of non-isolated structure and vertical mass isolated structure due to Tabas earthquake (Fig.7) are studied.
+In this approach, the spectral responses of non-isolated structure and vertical mass isolated structure due to Tabas earthquake (Fig.5.1) are studied.
 The periods of structures considered for this study are respectively 0.5, 1.0, 2.0 and 3.0 (sec).
-The isolation factor used for vertical mass isolated structures is equal to 0.1 ( $\alpha=0.1$ ).
-Also the damping factor of non-isolated structure is equal to 0.05 (SDF5%) and the value of c3, viscous damping coefficient of isolator layer, for vertical mass isolated structures is equal to Copt (Eqn.
-3.8).
-The comparison of the spectral responses of non-isolated structure and vertical mass isolated structure are shown in Figures (8), (9) and Table 1.
-The results show a noticeable decrease in earthquake input force to vertical mass isolated structures in comparison with non-isolated structures and also show more decreasing for vertical mass isolated structures with low periods.
+The isolation factor used for vertical mass isolated structures is equal to 0.1 ( $\alpha = 0.1$ ).
+Also the damping factor of non-isolated structure is equal to 0.05 (SDF5%).
+The spectral responses of vertical seismic isolated structures are studied in four cases :